 The Swedish welfare system is known throughout the world – and Ersta Sköndal Bräcke University College is a one-of-a-kind school which is the very epitome of the Swedish model.

 Sophiahemmet University is ideally situated for those looking for a very specific educational environment, but who also want to be surrounded by diverse student life.

-An intense creative pace, artistic and theoretical basic training, a social awareness, professionally active teachers, frequent guest lecturers and tutors and interdisciplinary collaborations are the main focus of Beckmans College of Design’s three Bachelor programmes: Product Design, Fashion and Visual Communications.
+An intense creative pace, artistic and theoretical basic training, social awareness, professionally active teachers, frequent guest lecturers and tutors and interdisciplinary collaborations are the main focus of Beckmans College of Design’s three Bachelor programmes: Product Design, Fashion, and Visual Communications.